cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 ### Overview

 Proprietary codes and systems that are dependent on a specific EHR system may include a Cerner cloud region in their `system` value.
-The default `system` value format is `https://fhir.cerner.com/<EHR source id>/`.
+Unless stated otherwise below, the `system` value format is `https://fhir.cerner.com/<EHR source id>/`.

-### Regions
+### Region-specific Systems

-The `system` value formats for the following regions are:
+The following regions override the format above with a region-specific `system`:

 * Canada:  `https://fhir.ca.cerner.com/<EHR source id>/`
 * Asia-Pacific: `https://fhir.au.cerner.com/<EHR source id>/`